Immortal Technique

 Frequently Asked Questions

-Some of Immortal Technique's most popular songs include Dance With The Devil, Point Of No Return, Peruvian Cocaine.
-These tracks have impressed fans and helped cement their place in the music industry.
+Immortal Technique's most streamed songs include Dance With The Devil, Point Of No Return, Peruvian Cocaine.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.